George Entwistle: Director-General of the BBC

 Only a matter of weeks into Entwistle's tenure as Director-General, the BBC became embroiled in the Jimmy Savile sexual abuse scandal.
-On 23 October 2012, Entwistle faced the Culture, Media and Sport Select Committee over questions the BBC had failed to broadcast a Newsnight investigation into sexual abuse allegations against Savile after the presenter's death in 2011.
+On 23 October 2012, Entwistle faced the Culture, Media and Sport Select Committee over questions the BBC had failed to broadcast a Newsnight investigation into historic sexual abuse by Savile after the presenter's death in 2011.
 Entwistle was accused by Lisa O'Carroll of The Guardian of giving a "less than authoritative performance, showing a lack of curiosity about Newsnight's investigation" and "leaving the impression of a director general not entirely in command of his operation."

 Entwistle resigned as BBC Director-General on 10 November 2012, following controversy over a Newsnight report which indirectly and incorrectly implicated Lord McAlpine in the North Wales child abuse scandal.
 A particularly devastating interview with Entwistle by John Humphrys on that morning's BBC Radio 4 Today programme was possibly the immediate factor in his resignation, as it appeared from the interview that he had no intention of resigning when Humphrys put the issue to him.
 Entwistle said that Newsnight had been wrong to broadcast the report, and that he had been aware of it only after it had been broadcast.
 He commented "In the light of the unacceptable journalistic standards of the Newsnight film broadcast on Friday 2 November, I have decided that the honourable thing to do is to step down from the post of director general."

 Entwistle was publicly supported by Jeremy Paxman, Michael Crick, John Ware, Stephen Fry and Ben Bradshaw.

 Personal life

-In 1992, Entwistle married Jane Porter in Wandsworth.
-They have a son (born 1994) and daughter (born 1996).

-In 2013, Entwistle enrolled as a Master's student at St Catherine's College, Oxford, studying the history of design.
+In 1992, he married Jane Porter.
+They have a son and daughter.
+In 2013, Entwistle enrolled as a master's student at St Catherine's College, Oxford, and graduated in 2015 with a degree in history of design.
+He graduated from Worcester College, Oxford in 2022 with a DPhil in History.